knexator/blog/_time_genres/serialism.md

 There's a common complaint about [Spicy Undo](/time-genres/spicy-undo) games: they lack a real undo!
 If there are objects immune to undo, moving them wrong means having to reset the whole level.
 The natural solution is to add another layer of undo; wouldn't it be fun, though, if there were objects that also resisted this extra layer of undo?
-This short block pusher examines this territory.
+This short block pusher examines this cursed territory.
 Higly recommended (I might be biased on this one)

 ![Tres Undos](https://img.itch.zone/aW1hZ2UvMTIwMTY2My83NDQ5NDg1LnBuZw==/original/Kq16x%2B.png)